 Following the transfer of ownership, the City of Borger began assessing the dome for its structural integrity, current condition, weight load capacity, waterproofing system and future longevity.
-The City Engineer, Parkhill, Smith and Cooper, reached out to WJE Associates, Inc. to assist.
+The City Engineer, Parkhill, reached out to WJE Associates, Inc. to assist.
 WJE’s previous work includes assessments on the Washington Monument and other unique structures.
 The assessment showed the dome to be structurally sound with a high load bearing rating and the future life expectancy of the dome could be in excess of 50 years.

 The City of Borger has contracted with Parkhill for design of the dome renovation and expansion.
 We have completed the the schematic design and Parkhill has submitted the Schematic Design Package and Program Statement.
 The Schematic Design Book can be accessed below:

 A preliminary concept and opinion of probable cost was developed.
 Financial Information can be found on the "Dome Proposed Financing Plan page or by clicking here.
 Details on the preliminary concept can be found below:

 - Including the complete replacement of the floor, curtain wall and electrical.
 The dome panels will have a new engineered waterproofing system and the interior of the dome will be insulated and acoustical panels will be added for sound deadening and appearance.
 New lighting, heating and air conditioning will be added.
 Existing restrooms will be demolished and replaced.